Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Evaluation in Real-World Settings

 \subsection{Evading Existing Defense Methods}

-While the proposed CA-Opt attack can create stealthy adversarial patches invisible to the human eye, it may be detected by some existing defense methods.
+While our proposed stealthy adversarial patches are invisible to human eye, they may be detected by some existing defense methods.

 \textbf{Adversarial Patch Detection.} Methods such as gradient masking \cite{papernot2016towards}, lossy compression \cite{kurakin2018adversarial}, or adversarial training \cite{madry2017towards} have been proposed for adversarial patch detection.
-However, these methods either need to be trained on specific attacks with high computation costs \cite{xu_patchzero_2023,chen_jujutsu_2023,liu_segment_2022} or significantly sacrifice the DNN prediction accuracy \cite{papernot2016towards,xiang_patchguard_nodate}, which could negatively affect the safety of ACC systems.
+However, these methods either need to be trained on specific attacks with high computation costs \cite{xu_patchzero_2023,chen_jujutsu_2023,liu_segment_2022} or significantly sacrifice DNN prediction accuracy \cite{papernot2016towards,xiang_patchguard_nodate}, which negatively affect ACC systems' safety.

 We assess four widely used open-source defense methods that only rely on model input transformation without the need for re-training, including adding Gaussian noise \cite{zhang2019defending}, JPEG compression \cite{dziugaite2016study}, reducing image color bit-depth \cite{xu2017feature}, and using spatial median smoothing \cite{xu2017feature}.
-We evaluate the attack success rates in causing hazards under each defense method with various parameter settings while considering the effect of input transformations on the benign or attack-free image frames to maintain the baseline safety of the ACC system.
+We implement all these defense methods by changing each input image frame with various parameter settings (as shown in the x-axis of Fig. \ref{fig:defense}).
+We evaluate the attack success rates in causing hazards under each defense method while considering the effect of input transformations on the benign or attack-free image frames to maintain the baseline safety of the ACC system.

-As shown in Fig. \ref{fig:defense}, JPEG compression and bit-depth reduction methods effectively reduce the attack success rate in causing hazards under specific parameter configurations.
+As shown in Fig. \ref{fig:defense}, JPEG compression and bit-depth reduction methods effectively reduce the attack success rate under specific parameter configurations.
 However, these methods fall short in maintaining the ACC's safety by leading the benign image frames to cause hazards.
 In instances where the benign cases do not lead to hazards, the attack hazard rate is at 100\%.
 On the other hand, the incorporation of Gaussian noise or median smoothing reduces the ACC's LV detection accuracy.
 These methods are ineffective in mitigating CA-Opt attacks (hazard rate stays at 100\% for all configurations), while also causing hazards for benign frames.

+These results indicate that our attack can easily evade the directly applicable defense methods.
+More advanced methods, such as adversarial training, may need to be developed/trained specifically for our design, which are subject to future direction.